PDC Triple Crown: One win away from Triple Crown

-James Wade has won the Premier League and World Matchplay once each, meaning he needs to win the World Championship to complete the Triple Crown.
+James Wade has won the Premier League and the World Matchplay once each, meaning he needs to win the World Championship to complete the Triple Crown.
 Peter Wright is yet to win the Premier League, but does have two World Championship titles and a World Matchplay title to his name.
 With three Triple Crown competition wins, he has the highest number of Triple Crown titles of any player who has not completed the set.
-Rob Cross also needs to win the Premier League to complete the Triple Crown having won the World Championship in 2018 and World Matchplay in 2019.
-Raymond van Barneveld has won the Premier League and World Championship once each, and needs to win a Matchplay to complete the set.
+Rob Cross also needs to win the Premier League to complete the Triple Crown having won the World Championship in 2018 and the World Matchplay in 2019.
+Raymond van Barneveld has won the Premier League and World Championship once each, and needs to win a World Matchplay to complete the set.

 Wright, van Barneveld and Cross have all reached the final of their respective missing Triple Crown tournaments, whereas Wade is a four-time World Championship semi-finalist.